In this post we will cover everything about what to put in your carry on vs what to pack in your checked bag!

 Also bring something warm like a jumper as often the temperature is cool in aircraft.
 This prevents people becoming too hot as it is a fairly enclosed space plus it keeps the air quality healthy.

 I always make sure I pack some slippers or socks.
-I don’t like to keep my shoes on during the flight but yet I would never go barefoot on an airplane (very unhygienic plus flight attendants can’t stand it.
-Click here to find what other things flight attendants find annoying).
+I don’t like to keep my shoes on during the flight but yet I would never go barefoot on an airplane (very unhygienic plus Flight Attendants find it very annoying).